lunayuehuang/MSE544_Week2_Hands_on/README.md

 This allows you to use idle resources from other groups across the cluster using the checkpoint partition.

 Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs

+d.
+Configure the python environment by the following commands:

+- `module load foster/python/miniconda/3.8`
+  - This is to load the preinstalled anaconda on Hyak.
+- `conda create -n marco1 keras tensorflow scikit-learn pandas pillow`
+  - This is to create a python environment named marco1 with all needed python packages installed.
+- `conda init bash`
+  - You will need to initiate conda if this is your first time using it on Hyak.
+- `exec bash`
+  - Restart bash to enable conda initiation.

 e.
 Set the number of threads can be run at same time:
 - `export OMP_NUM_THREADS=4`